rivernihil/5th-ed-modified-zener-psion/psion.md

 <p>Most telepathic spells require contact.
 If that character already has established contact with the target, then that contact is spent.
 However, if the character does not have contact, they have the opportunity to enter into a psionic conflict.
 If they win, the contact is spent on the spell.
 If the caster does not win the conflict, the action is failed, but no PSI points are spent.
 Telepathic spells that require contact and otherwise specify an attack roll, savings throw or ability check are instead automatically successful.</p>
 <p>The contact condition cannot be applied from the same contacter to the same contactee more than once simultaneously.
 Contact has no requirement of PSI or concentration to maintain, but if the contacter is not within 60' of the contactee for more than a minute, the condition is removed.</p>

+### Mass Contact
+In the interest in time, when a telepathic spell affects multiple targets, there are a few alternate methods to assist.
+The below assumes that all the entities have no special telepathic powers.
+For entities which do posses enhanced telepathics, resolve the psionic combat as normal.
+For example, if a group of 3 untrained thri-kreen and 1 thri-kreen adept were to come under group attack, resolve the psionic combat with the adept as normal, and use one of the below methods for the 3 untrained thri-kreen.

+#### Method One
+Choose one card at random from all seven possible modes.
+This represents the collective unconcious of the group as its minds awaken and interfere with each other chaotically.

+#### Method Two
+As above, but instead of choosing a mode randomly, choose one mode from a pool of all known psionic modes by any member of the group.

+#### Method Three
+Use method two, but break large groups into smaller groups whose members are similar.

 <div class='pageNumber auto'></div>
 <div class='footnote'>Chapter 3 | Psionic Combat</div>
 \page